fedspendingtransparency/usaspending-api/usaspending_api/data/ContractSummary_download_readme.txt

 ========ABOUT THESE FILES========

-This ZIP file was generated from a specific Contract Award Summary Page on USAspending.gov, located at [CAN WE FILL THIS IN???]
+This ZIP file was generated from a specific Contract Award Summary Page on USAspending.gov, located at https://www.usaspending.gov/#/award_v2/

 Data Element Definitions: A searchable Data Dictionary that defines every data element in the included files can be found here: https://www.usaspending.gov/#/download_center/data_dictionary.
 We have also included a copy in this download for convenience.
 Note that the dictionary is updated periodically.